iain/fake_sqs/README.md

 Messages are not persisted, just the queues.

-This is an example of how to configure the official [aws-sdk gem] [aws-sdk], to let it talk to Fake SQS.
+This is an example of how to configure some of the official SDKs to let them talk to Fake SQS.

+### [Ruby] [aws-sdk-for-ruby]

 ``` ruby
 AWS.config(